fdioDocs/vpp-docs/docs/reference/vppcontainers/Routing.rst

 We see that the IP has been assigned, as well as our default gateway.

-Now exit this container and repeat this setup with **ctwo**, except with IP 172.16.2.2/24 and gateway 172.16.2.1.
+Now exit this container and repeat this process with container *ctwo*, except with IP 172.16.2.2/24 and gateway 172.16.2.1.

 After thats done for *both* containers, go back into your host VM (unless you're already in root@localhost:~#):